 Run specific Job Templates during provisioning and deprovisioning as part of the policy-based service

 Influence assignments dynamically via templated fields

 View the active deployment inventory representing the outputs and relevant data of each policy execution

 Features and Capabilities

-- Ability to override credential selection using credentials defined in Tower
+- Ability to override credential selection using Machine Credentials defined in Ansible Tower

-- Ability to supply extra vars, as a JSON or YAML formatted string which can include variables given by the user, including answers to survey questions.
+- Ability to supply extra vars, as a JSON formatted string which can include variables given by the user, including answers to survey questions